akkshayTandon/aaina-bbdu/README.md

 # AAINA

-'AAINA' is the main student community in my university.
-This is a landing page for 'aaina' made as a practice project. (not an official website)
+'AAINA' is the largest student community of Babu Banarasi Das university.

 ## Run Locally